 As an affiliate, the HTML 5 sector will be a tougher earner as your content would mostly be guides monetized by display advertising.

 Unless that is, you have an audience with a need.
 Like, a health and wellness website that’d benefit from stress relief games, brain training or games to keep the mind active.

 Display ads may not earn as much revenue as performance marketing programs will, but they sure do boost the time on site and with branding.
 You only need to look at Facebook to see how time on site increases with gaming apps.

 The third most used app to log into Facebook is Candy Crush.
 An HTML 5 game.
 Time spent on Facebook is estimated to be 20+ minutes.
 Given the top three apps people log in with is Spotify, Pinterest and Candy Crush – in that order…

 It’s no wonder it’s hard to get engagement metrics up.
-People are streaming music, browsing photos or playing games.
+People are streaming movies, listening to music, browsing photos or playing games.
 Not interacting with brand pages on FB.

 With the right audience, you can earn so much more by partnering with the brands with gaming affiliate programs paying you top dollar to help them ship top tech to your audience, instead of viewing ads in games.

 - DeCluttr and Music Magpie

 - Tiger Direct